Indonesia's deadly prison blaze highlights region's overcrowded jails | DW | 14.09.2021

 Tangerang prison is not an exception.
 In Indonesia and in much of Southeast Asia, overcrowding is common.
 Prison populations have been boosted by overcriminalization, Usman Hamid, executive director of Amnesty International Indonesia, told DW.

-Higher incarceration rates have "not been accompanied by adequately increasing and improving detention facilities," Hamid added.
+Higher incarceration rates have "not been accompanied by adequately increasing and improving detention facilities," Hamid said.

 Overcrowding has resulted in prisoners across Indonesia struggling in conditions that put their well-being at risk and threaten their lives, with many subjected to "treatments that amount to cruel, inhuman or degrading treatment or punishment," Hamid described.